 What Drugs Are Monitored By California’s Prescription Drug Monitoring Program?

-Currently, CURES stores and reports all dispensation data for controlled substances Schedules II (2), III (3) and IV (4).
+Currently, CURES stores and reports all dispensation data for controlled substances in the following Schedules: II (2), III (3), and IV (4).

 WHO HAS ACCESS TO THE PRESCRIPTION DRUG MONITORING PROGRAM (PDMP) DATA?

-According to California Health and Safety Code Section § 11165 (c), CURES PDMP data:
+According to the California Health and Safety Code Section § 11165 (c), CURES PDMP data:

 “…May be provided to public or private entities, as approved by the Department of Justice, for educational, peer review, statistical, or research purposes, provided that patient information, including any information that may identify the patient, is not compromised.”

 This means that the only people with access to the data are those approved to have access, such as:

 - agencies (that have been approved) using it for statistics and research